 - A. Any requests to alter the heating systems to a Unit must be submitted to the Association in compliance with the procedures set forth in Section 9.4 above.
 Construction must be done by a licensed contractor.
 Centralized heating is the responsibility of the Association.
 Some Units have gravity heaters, but most Units have forced air units.
 Most, but not all, of the furnaces are the maintenance responsibility of the Owners.
 Before performing any maintenance or repairs to a furnace, Owners must verify with the Association whether the furnace in their Unit is the Owner's responsibility or the Association's.
 The vents and ductwork in the walls are part of the Common Area and are the Association's maintenance and repair responsibility. - B. Window-mounted air conditioning units are not permitted in the Units as they would disrupt the architectural integrity of the Project's historic buildings.
-Exterior free-standing air conditioning units (a "Medically Required Unit") are allowed under special medical circumstances with the prior written approval of the Board.
-Residents must submit a written request to the Board seeking approval for the Medically Required Unit along with a written statement form a medical doctor indicating that such a unit is needed for the Resident for health reasons.
-The Medically Required Unit may be placed only on ground floor patios and cannot protrude above the top of the fence.
-If the Medically Required Unit requires a concrete pad and connections to an interior forced air unit, a request to do so shall be submitted to the Association in compliance with the procedures set forth in Section 9.4 above.
+Exterior free-standing air conditioning units are allowed with the prior written approval of the Board.
+The condenser unit may be placed only on ground floor patios and cannot protrude above the top of the fence.
+They can also be placed on the balcony facing away from the window and toward the court, not the neighboring unit.
+The condenser specs must adhere to electrical load and sound requirements set forth by the board.
+The application for the condenser unit requirements, a concrete pad and connections to an interior forced air unit, shall be submitted to the Association in compliance with the procedures set forth in Section 9.4 above.